-Someone I work with suggested I will get tired and bored after a year on the road and be ready to settle down again before I know it.
-Since the person barely knows me, I chuckled slightly at the suggestion but smiled politely and said, “I guess we’ll see”.
+Someone at work suggested I’ll get tired and bored after a year on the road.
+They said I’ll be ready to settle down again before I know it.
+I chuckled slightly at the suggestion, but smiled politely and said, “I guess we’ll see”.
 If she only knew.
 I’ve never really been settled down.
-Maybe I show her the other map I have.
-The one that lists the 30 plus cities I’ve lived in over the years.
+Maybe I should show her the other map I have.
+The one that lists the 30 plus cities I’ve lived in over the years! 🙂

-I know myself pretty well, and there may be times I want to hang out for a little while, but I know if a thought strikes me to go, I will leave almost immediately.
-It’s hard to make assumptions now, but the only things I imagine planting me in one spot for more than a month will be the need to earn money or the physical inability to travel due to health reasons.
 Without an exception since becoming an adult, I have not stayed in one area more than 3-5 years.
 Even in those few years, within that area, I tend to move every 12-18 months minimum.
-Too long in one spot and I start getting anxiety.
+Too long in one spot and I start getting anxious.
 I start craving completely different experiences, scenery, shops, restaurants, people, etc.

-I realize, if the streams of income I am working to develop are slow to take off or don’t earn what I expect them to, I may have to stop and work, in one form or another now and then.
+If my income streams are slow to take off or don’t earn what I expect them to, I may have to stop and work now and then.
 Ideally, I will be able to find something mobile if I have to work for someone else.
-I am subscribed to, and regularly check in at, Flexjobs.com for remote work opportunities.
-As I have mentioned before, if I get a month or two from my launch date and am not bringing in the money I want, I will start applying in earnest through Flex Jobs for mobile work positions.
+I am currently subscribed to Flexjobs.com for remote work opportunities.
+As I have mentioned before, if I get a month or two from my launch date and am not bringing in the money I want, I will start applying in earnest for mobile work positions.

 The Barefoot Nomad – 45 Jobs you can do While Traveling the World (this article was originally written a few years ago but has very up to date resources)